 If your automobile’s air conditioning is blowing warm, or simply not cold air, it’s almost always because there’s a leak somewhere in the system.
-The leak causes the level of the unit’s coolant — which for most modern cars is known by the technical term R-134a — to get lower and lower.
-If the leak is slow enough, it can be difficult to detect, and sometimes your car’s AC compressor will shut down automatically once the coolant volume has dipped to a certain point, to protect it from damage.
-If it’s a major leak, and the coolant leaves all at once, then you might notice that the compressor isn’t even clicking on when you activate the system.
+The leak causes the level of the unit’s refrigerant — which for most modern cars is known by the technical terms R-134a and R-1234yf — to get lower and lower.
+If the leak is slow enough, it can be difficult to detect, and sometimes your car’s AC compressor will shut down automatically once the refrigerant volume has dipped to a certain point, to protect it from damage.
+If it’s a major leak, and the refrigerant leaves all at once, then you might notice that the compressor isn’t even clicking on when you activate the system.

 How Do You Fix Your Car’s AC?

 Once you decide to recharge your car’s AC, ideally you should head to a professional garage that has the required equipment and training to deal with air conditioning systems.
-R-134a is harmful to the environment if it’s released freely into the atmosphere, which is illegal to do in almost every municipality.
+Refrigerant is harmful to the environment if it’s released freely into the atmosphere, which is illegal to do in almost every municipality.
 The refrigerant must be captured in a special machine to be recycled.
 Also an empty AC system can be damaged by humidity from outside air.
 The longer an AC system is open to the atmosphere, the more likely that water finds its way into the wrong places.
 Trained technicians will attach a device to your car’s air conditioner that will inject a fluorescent dye that will track any leaks as the colored gas leaves the system.
 Once the leak is located the technician can assess which parts need to be replaced and do the work quickly.
 The repair process involves hooking up a special high-powered vacuum pump to remove all air from the system while monitoring the system for any leaks.
 The vacuum also helps remove any trapped moisture from the closed-loop system.
-When the leak has been repaired, your mechanics can then flush and fill your car with the proper coolant.
+When the leak has been repaired, your mechanics can then flush and fill your car with the proper refrigerant.